Cavalcade (The Flatliners album)

-Cavalcade (Fat Wreck Chords) is the third full-length studio album by The Flatliners.
+Cavalcade is the third full-length studio album by the Flatliners.
 It was released on April 13, 2010.
 It features 12 songs, one of which (Filthy Habits) was previously released on their 7-inch EP Cynics.
 Following the same style as its predecessor, The Great Awake, the band continues to expand and mature with a punk rock sound as opposed to a ska punk sound shown in their debut album, Destroy to Create.